 A hold on a driver’s license could result in the suspension of a driver’s driving privileges and it remains in place until a motorist appears in court or pays the applicable fine.

 If you or someone you know is at risk of losing driving privileges under Vehicle Code 13202.5 VC, we invite you to contact us for a free consultation.
-We can be reached 24/7 by phone or on social media.
+We can be reached 24/7 by phone or by filling out the contact form on this page.

 - California Vehicle Code 13202.5(d) VC.